socketteer/worldspider/README.md

 - `worldspider.generation.topP`: Percentage of the probability mass to sample from.
 - `worldspider.generation.frequencyPenalty`: Frequency penalty.
 - `worldspider.generation.presencePenalty`: Presence penalty.
+- `worldspider.generation.logprobs`: Number of counterfactual logprobs to return per token.
+- `worldspider.generation.echo`: Whether to return the prompt logprobs.
 - `worldspider.generation.prefixLength`: Maximum length of the prefix prompt in characters.
 - `worldspider.generation.suffixLength`: Maximum length of the suffix prompt (for infills) in characters.